-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, Other actions: Supervisory colleges and approaches to cooperation are responsibilities of significant cross-border firms' supervisors.
-The BCRA has not only signed MOUs with foreign supervisors but also shares information with countries with which no MOU has been signed.
-Foreign supervisors are not prevented from carrying out their tasks in Argentina as long as they observe bank secrecy rules.
+Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) If this recommendation has not Other actions: Supervisors but also shares information are responsibilities of significant cross-border firms' supervisors are not prevented from doUs with foreign supervisors but also shares information with countries with which no MOU has been signed.
+Foreign supervisors are not prevented from carrying out their tasks in Argentina as long as they observe bank secreey rules.
 By request of the Bank of Spain (home supervisor of two local financial institutions), confidentiality agreements on colleges have been signed.
 Additionally, MOUs have been signed with the local insurance (SSN) and securities (CNV) supervisors.
-At international level, CNV is a signatory of the Multilateral Memorandum of Understanding of the International Organization of Securities (Commission (IOSCO).
+At international level, CNV is a signatory of the Multilateral Memorandum of Understanding of the International Organization of Securities Commission (IOSCO).
 The CNV has also signed a Bilateral MOU with the European Securities and Markets Authority (ESMA) and 28 Bilateral MOUs with different foreign regulators of the capital markets.
 Also, it should be noted that the CNV has issued the General Resolution 631/14 to implement the new standard reached by the Foreign Account Tax Compliance Act (FATCA) and is working on a cooperation agreement between Ibero-American countries about Fintech activities.
 SSN has signed MoUs with Brazil, Mexico, Venezuela, Spain, Colombia, Peru, Uruguay and NAIC.
-Nowadays we are working on the MoUs signature between SSN and ASSAL, IAIS, Chile, Paraguay and FIO (US Treasury Department). please provide reasons for delayed implementation
+Nowadays we are working on the MoUs signature between SSN and ASSAL, IAIS, Chile, Paraguay and FIO (US Treasury Department). yet been fully implemented, please provide reasons for delayed implementation